 You may designate someone to pick up personal items that are in your possession or in your property.
-Personal property may be released by filling out a Property Release Form.
+Personal property may be released by filling out a Property Release Form and handing it to your housing officer.
 You must put the first and last name of the person you wish to release your property to.
 Property is released 9:00 A.M. to 1:00 P.M.
 Monday-Friday at the Jail.
 Persons picking up property must have a valid picture identification that is consistent with the name on the Property Release Form.
 The Jail requires you to release all your property in its entirety.
 Inmates being transported to another institution shall make arrangements to have all personal property picked up prior to being transported.
-All property not picked up within five (5) days after transfer or release will be forfeited to the county for appropriate disposal.
+All property not picked up within fourteen (14) days after transfer or release will be forfeited to the county for appropriate disposal.
+If you are not facing criminal charges that could result in your being transferred to the Iowa DOC the jail may refuse to release your property so that you have clothing available upon your release.